radicle-dev/radicle-upstream/DEVELOPMENT.md

 #### State

-State shared across multiple component fragments which together build a more complex feature should be extracted into a separate store file.
+State shared across multiple Screen fragments which together build a more complex feature should be extracted into a separate store file.
 A store file can contain one or more Svelte stores, as well as other methods that act on the stores.